jeanpaulsio/notes/general/domain_driven_design/chapter_16.md

 4 patterns that emerge on projects:

 # 1. System Metaphor

-> When a concrete analogy to the system emerges that captures the imagination of team members and seems to lead thinking in a useful direction, adopt it as a large-scale structure. [...]
-But because all metaphors are inexact, continually reexamine the metaphor for overextension or inaptness, and be ready to drop it if it gets in the way.

 # 2. Responsibility Layers

-* typically, OO-design has it so that objects have a narrow set of related responsibility
-* there are typically no guidelines here
-* can be useful to impose structure on the assignment of these responsibilites

-> If you identify natural strata in the domain, cast them as broad abstract responsibilities.
-These responsibilities should tell a story of the high-level purpose and design of your system.
-Refactor the model so that the responsibilities of each domain object, aggregate, and module fit neatly within the responsibility of one layer.

 # 3. Knowledge Level

-*  groups of objects that describe how other groups of objects should behave
-*  general models don't serve the customer's needs
-*  fully customized models don't serve the customer's needs
-*  you might end up with classes  that have the same data and behavior

-> Create a distinct set of objects that can be used to describe and constrain the structure and behavior of the basic model.
-Keep these concerns separate as two “levels,” one very concrete, the other reflecting rules and knowledge that a user or super-user is able to customize.

 # 4. Pluggable Component Framework

-* when a model is deep and distilled, a pluggable component framework might come into play
-* usually comes into play **after** a few applications have already been implemented in the same domain

-> Distill an abstract core of interfaces and interactions and create a framework that allows diverse implementations of those interfaces to be freely substituted.
-Likewise, allow any application to use those components, so long as it operates strictly through the interfaces of the abstract core.

 ----